 An uncontrolled fire can have devastating consequences to properties or the natural environment.
 Follow the tips below to do your part in preventing uncontrolled fires – and don’t forget to participate in the annual Fire Prevention Week!
-Fire Prevention Canada is a great resource to learn more about fire safety.
+The Canadian Fire Safety Association is a great resource to learn more about fire safety.

 The Kelowna Fire Department does its part to prevent fires through its Fire Prevention Branch.

 - The inspection of buildings, processes, hazardous operations, storage areas, systems and mobile food vendors, and other fire and related life safety situations to ensure that all occupancies comply with the requirements of the BC Fire Code, BC Building Code and the City Fire and Life Safety Bylaw 10760

 - The investigation of fires, explosions and hazardous materials incidents, and other related emergency incidents handled by the fire department

 - The review of construction plans, drawings and specifications for life safety systems, fire protection systems, access and egress,water supplies, processes and hazardous materials, and other fire and life safety issues

 - Fire and life safety education through programs such as the Fire Safety House, which visits schools.
 Also educates people on fire extinguishers and holds building safety talks with residents.